Center for African Studies

 - Organizes and hosts lectures, colloquia, seminars, and research conferences;

-- Administers the MasterCard Scholars Program, which recruits and provides holistic support to UC Berkeley students from African countries;
+- Administers the Mastercard Foundation Scholars Program, which recruits and provides holistic support to UC Berkeley students from African countries;

-- Collaborates with the Global Studies on undergraduate and graduate degree programs in African Studies;
+- Collaborates with the Global Studies Program on undergraduate and graduate degree programs in African Studies;

 - Collaborates with African American Studies in support of the African Language Program;

 - Awards grants to graduate students for language study and to language instructors for curriculum development and pedagogical training;

 - Collaborates on outreach programs for educators from primary to post-secondary levels to advance instruction on Africa;

 - Supports cultural and community activities focused on Africa.